"Well, if you're sure, but…" She didn't finish. She was thinking, but

 "I've lusted after this jacket at Neiman Marcus," she said.
 "It goes for over seven hundred dollars."

 "That right?
-Well, we don't like to let the prices get too high, but it's no secret—bikers like to spend on their machines and accessories.
-I brought some chaps, too, if you're interested."
+Well, we don't like to let the prices get too high, but

 She noticed he was wearing heavy denim jeans and boots, the usual chains around the heels.
 "You think I need chaps?" she asked.